 The Moon orbits the Sun.

-The Moon orbits around itself.

 The Moon does not move.

 After learning, 31 children said the Moon orbits around the Earth.

 Question 11: The open question, “Where is the Moon during the day?” required the children to given an answer and explain it.
 In the preliminary questionnaire, 23 children said that the Moon appears in the sky only at night, two children did not answer the question, and only seven children knew that the Moon is also in the sky during the day.
 After learning, 29 children answered that the Moon is in the sky during the day as well as at night, and only three answered incorrectly.